Westlake High School (California): Academics

-Rankings

 Newsweek has consistently ranked WHS as one of the top high schools in the United States.
-In 2015, Westlake High ranked as the 210th top high school in the United States and the 26th-best high school in the state of California according to Newsweek.
 In 2015, Westlake's average score on Advanced Placement exams was 3.65.
 In 2016, Westlake ranked as the 119th top high school in the United States and the 15th-best high school in the state of California.

 It is one of four high schools in the Conejo Valley Unified School District, that consistently has significantly above-average AP and SAT scores, and 96% of graduating seniors go on to attend some type of college or further education.

-Academic teams

-Westlake High School is home to several organized competitive academic teams, including: VEX Robotics, Academic Decathlon, Mock Trial, Science Olympiad, FBLA, and HOSA.
-In 2016, Westlake High School won the Ventura County Academic Decathlon for the fifth year in a row.

-Advanced anatomy
+Advanced anatomy (1990-2021)

-Westlake High offers a course called Advanced Anatomy.
-In the course, students work on a human cadaver.
+Westlake High offered a course called Advanced Anatomy.
+In the course, students worked with human cadavers.
 Nancy Bowman, a physiology teacher, started the program in 1990.
 As of 1994, the school was the only school in the United States to have a second-year program in advanced anatomy.
 Jordan Michaels, co-founder of Ringadoc, participated in the program.
 In 2015, Dr. Ira Byock spoke to the honors class about Death With Dignity laws.
+Following Bowman's retirement in 2021, the course was discontinued, and is currently not offered.